 Indeed, even if we don’t agree with Berkeley’s ultimate conclusions, anyone forming a conception of the world must take seriously his denial of matter, and recognize that the world of our sensory experience cannot possibly be ‘like’ the world as it exists without our minds, for the latter would necessarily be a world without color, sound, taste, or touch.

 The objects of our sensory perception — your device, say — cannot possibly ‘resemble’ or ‘represent’ objects by themselves.
-Without a conscious mind there to perceive it, your device is something very different.
+Without a conscious mind there to perceive it, your device is something very different (an insight harnessed by Kant with his transcendental idealism).
 Berkeley thought it was so different, so alien and contradictory and empty, that there was no point entertaining its existence at all: its only ‘real’ existence is as an idea in your mind...

 So, though we might balk at Berkeley’s positive picture, that does not reduce the power of his arguments against commonsensical conceptions of matter.
 He makes us question, what does ‘physical’ actually mean?
 What is matter?
 What is the boundary between perceiver and perceived?
 Is the world around us ‘real’?
 What is the universe like without conscious minds there to perceive it?
 And ultimately — what are the limits of human knowledge?

-If you're interested in exploring these questions further, our introductory philosophy course, Life's Big Questions, discusses philosophy's best answers to the question of whether the world of our sensory experience aligns to ‘reality’, discussing René Descartes, John Locke, George Berkeley, David Hume, Immanuel Kant any many other great thinkers.
+If you're interested in exploring these questions further, our introductory philosophy course, Life's Big Questions, discusses philosophy's best answers to the question of whether the world of our sensory experience aligns to ‘reality’, outlining René Descartes, John Locke, George Berkeley, David Hume, Immanuel Kant and many other great thinkers.
 Interested in learning more?
 Explore the full course now!

 Each break takes only a few minutes to read, and is crafted to expand your mind and spark your philosophical curiosity.